 Megan is originally from Van Wert, Ohio and currently lives in Fostoria.
-She holds a Bachelor of Science degree in Child and Family Community Services from Bowling Green State University and has completed her American Montessori Society 9-12 certification in 2005.
-She is currently working on her AMS 6-9 certification as well.
+She holds a Bachelor of Science degree in Child and Family Community Services from Bowling Green State University.
+Megan completed her American Montessori Society 9-12 certification in 2005 and her 6-9 American Montessori Society certification in 2018.
 She enjoys coaching the 3-6 MSBG Cross Country team and started the first organized sport at MSBG (Cross Country) in 2005!
 She is also responsible for creating the MSBG Cross Country Invitational which began in 2010.
 Megan loves MSBG because oh the multi-age groupings and because of the nurturing environment where students can work at their own pace with Montessori materials.

 Mary is originally from Newark, Ohio.
 She holds a Bachelor of Science degree in Psychology and she completed her Montessori Certification in 2004.
 She began teaching at MSBG in 2000 and taught for four years before she decided to stay home with her three young children, all three of whom are now MSBG students.
 For two years, Mary worked in the Upper Elementary program before returning to Lower Elementary in 2013.
 She states, "I had the biggest A-HA moment in training when I learned how to demonstrate test-tube division.
 I think it's an amazing way to show children the process of long division.
 Another one of my favorite Montessori materials is using the geometric solids to calculate volume."